isomerpages/cris-stcc/_leaders/Board Oversight Committee/Assoc Prof Sanjay Haresh Chotirmall.md

 fellow of the Royal College of Physicians of the United Kingdom (FRCP UK) (London).
-He is a current Deputy Editor at the&nbsp;American Journal of Respiratory and Critical Care Medicine&nbsp;(AJRCCM) (IF: 24.7), the youngest such appointment and the first from Asia in the journal's 100+ year</p>
+He is a current Deputy Editor at the&nbsp;American Journal of Respiratory and Critical Care Medicine&nbsp;(AJRCCM) (IF: 24.7), the youngest such appointment and the first from Asia in the journal's 100+ year history.</p>
 <p>history.</p>